Italian Purché, A Patto Che: Subjunctive Conditions (B2)

 Purché: the soft condition

-The word purché is the most common member of italian purché a patto che a condizione che, and the lightest in tone.
+The word purché is the most common of these conjunctions, and the lightest in tone.
 Italians reach for Italian purché whenever they want to set a single, often modest requirement without sounding strict.
-It typically signals that the speaker has some control over the main proposition: “this is all you have to do for X to happen”.
-Translated literally as “provided that” or “just so long as”, it always takes the subjunctive in the dependent clause.
+It usually signals that the speaker has some control over the main proposition: “this is all you have to do for X to happen”.
+Translated as “provided that” or “just so long as”, it always takes the subjunctive in the dependent clause.

 Notice the tone.
-Purché is often used by the speaker to soften the condition, almost as a personal preference rather than a strict rule.
+Italian purché often softens the condition, presenting it almost as a personal preference rather than a strict rule.
 When a parent tells a teenager esci, purché tu sia a casa per mezzanotte, the message is “I’m easy on this, just respect this one limit”.
 The same condition stated with a condizione che would feel much firmer.

 A patto che: the negotiation

-The negotiation flavour is what distinguishes a patto che from purché.
-A loan, an invitation, a permission: anything that involves a back-and-forth between two people sits naturally with a patto che.
-Italian also has the noun phrase a un patto on its own, often introducing the same idea: te lo dico a un patto: che tu non lo ripeta a nessuno.
+The negotiation flavour is what separates a patto che from purché.
+A loan, an invitation, a permission: anything with a back-and-forth between two people sits naturally with a patto che.
+Italian also has the bare noun phrase a un patto, often introducing the same idea: te lo dico a un patto: che tu non lo ripeta a nessuno.

 🎯 Mini-challenge: Fill in the blank with purché or a patto che, and choose the right subjunctive form.